chookscord/framework/README.md

 module.exports = defineConfig({
   // .env files are automatically loaded
   token: process.env.DISCORD_BOT_TOKEN,
-  // the prefix is required if want to use commands other than slash commands.
+  // the prefix is required if want to use the traditional message commands.
   prefix: '!',
   intents: [
     'GUILDS',